 The language from AusPayNet was equally direct, stating cheques are "no longer fit for purpose" in an age of safer digital alternatives.
 That phrase now sticks, becoming a benchmark customers are using to assess every other slow, manual process attached to payments.
 And near the top of that list is merchant onboarding, which for many still operates with the same friction the cheque retirement aims to leave behind.

-Because here’s the awkward truth: payments have modernized faster than the processes that grant permission to accept payments.
+Because here’s the awkward truth: payments have modernized faster than the processes that grant merchants permission to accept payments.
 Fast digital payments paired with manual merchant onboarding and legacy digital onboarding workflows are not a stable business model.
 It’s a churn engine.

 This is the subtle but decisive shift the industry sometimes misses—modernization is no longer a product roadmap topic.
 It’s an operating system issue.
 When payments move faster, every slow, manual step that sits before them becomes a constraint.
 Not just on customer experience, but on growth, risk management, and credibility.
 A delayed onboarding isn’t just a delayed customer; it’s a delayed revenue stream, a delayed compliance outcome, and a signal that your business can't keep up.